 As part of the People Powered Fair Maps Program of the League of Women Voters, local Leagues across Michigan held 28 virtual town hall events this past spring to educate Michigan voters on the MICRC’s process of drawing new legislative and congressional maps

-After working toward an independent redistricting commission for more than 10 years, our work has finally reached a pinnacle in 2021.
+After working toward an independent redistricting commission for more than 10 years, our work finally reached a pinnacle in 2021.

 As observers of all of the MICRC hearings, the League of Women Voters has chosen to take action and make public comments several times concerning the Commission’s operation: